hurriCase/DependencyInjection/README.md

 # Unity Custom DI Package

-A dependency injection system for Unity projects.
-Uses attribute-based field injection to reduce boilerplate code and make dependencies explicit.
+A dependency injection system for Unity projects that provides attribute-based field injection to reduce boilerplate code and make dependencies explicit.

 ## Core Components

 ### DependencyInjector
-Performs the actual injection of dependencies into fields marked with [Inject].
-Uses reflection to find injectable fields and caches them for performance.
-You usually won't call this directly since the base classes handle injection timing.
+Handles the injection of dependencies into fields marked with [Inject].
+Uses reflection with caching for performance.
+Base classes manage injection timing automatically.

 ```csharp
 // Manual injection if needed